google/hilbert/README.md

 # Hilbert

-Golang package for mapping values to and from a Hilbert Curve.
+Golang package for mapping values to and from a Hilbert curve.

 ![Image of 8 by 8 Hilbert curve](images/hilbert.png)